kimmo1019/DeepCAGE/README.md

 GPU_ID: GPU card id, default: 0
 FOLD_ID: cross validation fold id, from 0-4
 ```
-The model will be saved in `data/models` folder and prediction outcome will be saved in `data` folder.
+Note that the deault setting will be multi-gpu model.
+The trained model will be saved in `data/models` folder and prediction outcome will be saved in `data` folder.

 # License